 It is recommended that a washer is used between the screw head and the package body to distribute the clamping force and prevent damage to the package body.
-A compression washer and nut are also recommended for use, although a tapped heat sink is acceptable.
-In the case of a tapped hole in the heatsink, a compression washer should be added between the screw head and the flat washer.
-The compression washer should be designed and tested to maintain consistent clamping force between the package and heatsink over time accounting for any thermal cycling and vibration that may occur in the application.
+A compression washer and nut are also recommended for use, although a tapped heatsink is acceptable.
+In the case of a tapped hole in the heat sink, a compression washer should be added between the screw head and the flat washer.
+The compression washer should be designed and tested to maintain consistent clamping force between the package and heat sink over time accounting for any thermal cycling and vibration that may occur in the application.

 For the best thermal performance possible, adequate and consistent contact pressure between the package and heat sink is critical to minimize contact resistance.
 Proper torqueing of the screw will lead to the desired contact between the two surfaces, but care must be taken not to over-torque.
-Over-torqueing can lead to damage to the package body as well as deformation of the isolation foil which can cause tilting of the package and reduced thermal performance.
+Over-torqueing can damage the package body and deform the isolation foil, which can cause tilting of the package and reduced thermal performance.
 In general, Wolfspeed recommends a screw torque of 0.7Nm for through-hole packages with a maximum torque of 1Nm.
 The process and tools used to torque the screws should be accurate and repeatable to prevent damage.
 Self-tapping screws can have inconsistent clamping forces and should not be used for these applications.
-The design of the heat sink and insulation are also important and should be as flat and clean as possible to allow good thermal contact to occur.
+The design of the heat sink and insulation are also important and should be as flat and clean as possible to allow for good thermal contact.
 For best results, the heat sink should be manufactured with the following characteristics:

-- Surface roughness of 10μm

-- Flatness of less than 20μm per 100mm

-- Machined using proper tools and quality control methods

-- Assembled in a clean environment
+- Surface roughness of $10\mu\text{m}$ - Flatness of less than $20\mu\text{m}$ per 100mm - Machined using proper tools and quality control methods - Assembled in a clean environment

-One disadvantage of the screw mounting method is the reduced electrical creepage distance from the back tab of the device to the heatsink through the screw.
-This often limits the application of a screw mount to lower voltage applications.
+One disadvantage of the screw-mounting method is the reduced electrical creepage distance from the back tab of the device to the heat sink through the screw.
+This often limits the application of a screw mount to lower-voltage applications.